pengowray/doks-sprinto/content/en/docs/start/setup.md

 ---
 ## Optional steps

-Once you've [Invited Sprinto to your Discord Server]({{< relref "invite" >}}), there's many optional steps you can take as a server owner or administrator to make things better.
+Once you've [Invited Sprinto to your Discord Server]({{< relref "invite" >}}), you can start sprinting right away.
+However, there's many optional steps you can take as a server owner or administrator to make things better.

 1. **Create a dedicated sprint room (or two).** Sprinto usage can quickly overwhelm any chat room, so almost all servers create a dedicated sprint channel with a name like `#writing-sprints`, `#sprints-and-excerpts` or something thematically appropriate for their server like `#sprinting_dojo`.